Candy spent her life being trodden on by her parents, brother, “friends” and strangers.

 Mom had a huge smile on her face that evening at dinner.
 “Candy cleaned up and made dinner after her chores” mom smiled giving her a quick, rare hug.
 Dad just grunted and Harold looked tired and confused.
 It was a good day.

 School was a new chapter.
-Candy spent the whole of her break sitting quietly watching and plotting.
+Candy spent her break sitting quietly watching and plotting.
 The best way she could see to get her revenge was to get the biggest and baddest of them, a boy called Tom Sawyer – yes like the book – on her side.
 She could use him like a bodyguard and an equalizer.

 She went up to him.
 “What do you want squirt?” he asked nastily.
 Speaking in a low, slow, soothing, voice Candy got his attention.
 Having the brain capacity of a newt, he was even easier to hypnotize than Harold was.
 “Come with me” she commanded much to the shock of his entourage.

 “Betty, Betty?” she called.
-“Betty this is Tom” she said to a surprised and nervous looking girl.
+“Betty this is Tom” she said to a mean but surprised looking girl.
 “Yes so?”
 Candy leaned closer until she was staring right into Betty’s eyes “Mock me again.
 Tease me again.
 Call me 1 more name and Tom here is going to sort you out.”
 Leaning away from Candy so that she could see Tom, she paled but wasn’t quite prepared to put her little game to rest yet.

 “You don’t own Tom!
 What is he your puppy?” she mocked.
 “You just going to snap your fingers and he will come running?”